harsh-singh-rathore/utility-scripts/readme.md

-# utility scripts
+# Utility Scripts

-+ This repo contains all the small
+-   This repo contains Python Scripts containing the functions made for automation or some tasks.